KevinGrandon/ghostjs/README.md

-# Inky - Modern async test runner for web integration tests
+# ghostjs - Modern async test runner for web integration tests

 ## Installation

 ```
-npm install inky
+npm install ghostjs
 ```

 ## Using PhantomJS

-By default inky will use PhantomJS as a test runner.
+By default ghostjs will use PhantomJS as a test runner.
 You will need phantomjs installed and available in your PATH somewhere.
 Make sure this works:
 ```
 $ phantomjs
 ```